 - Edinburgh – Perth – Pitlochry – Dalwhinnie – Divert to Loch Ness – Eilean Donan Castle – Isle of Skye

-Along the way you will see spectacular places no matter which route you choose to take there.
+Along the way, you will see spectacular places no matter which route you choose to take there.

 Get to the Isle of Skye from Inverness

-The road from Inverness to the Isle of Skye is shorter.
-Our recommendation is that you make the first stretch of the North Coast 500, take a detour to Eilean Donan Castle, and then go to the Isle of Skye.
-It’s about 92 miles, which is about 150km.
+So we recommend that you make the first stretch of the North Coast 500, take a detour to Eilean Donan Castle, and then go to the Isle of Skye.

 Here’s the road trip itinerary through Scotland we did.